MinRegret/minregret.github.io/index.md

 This website details research done at the [Hazan group](https://www.ehazan.com/) at Princeton University.
 We conduct research in machine learning, mathematical optimization, control theory and game theory, more details [here](https://www.minregret.com/research/).

+Our research on AI Alignment is detailed in [Princeton Superalignment](https://superalignment.princeton.edu/), an interdisciplinary effort to develop scientific foundations and practical methods for aligning AI systems.

 Some of this research is also in collaboration with [Google Deep Mind Princeton](https://sites.google.com/view/gbrainprinceton/home), a separate group of research scientists in the Princeton area.

 ## Our group in Summer 2019